amchess/BrainLearn/Readme.md

 - _board signature (hash key)_
 - _best move depth_
 - _best move score_
+- _best move performance_ , the new parameter calculated based on pattern recognition concept via a private offline learning application.
+Not having it, the default performance is 0 (not applied).
+This new learning algorithm is a lot stronger than the previous one as demostrate here: [Graphical result](https://github.com/amchess/BrainLearn/blob/master/Tests/6-5.jpg)

 This file is loaded in an hashtable at the engine load and updated each time the engine receive quit or stop uci command.
 When BrainLearn starts a new game or when we have max 8 pieces on the chessboard, the learning is activated and the hash table updated each time the engine has a best score